 - Publicize any outreach activities related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you’re hosting a workshop or webinar; your project is nominated for an award; or you’re speaking on a podcast or guest blogging.

-There are many great “getting started” guides for GitHub, here are a few that we recommend if you’re looking for more information:
+There are many great “getting started” guides for GitHub.
+Here are a few we recommend:

 The Federal government also provides some relevant information: